yxwonglearning/crm/README.md

 ## Project Overview

-Amperes CRM aims to provide a flexible foundation for organisations to manage customer information, sales activities, workflows, approvals, and operational processes through configurable modules rather than hardcoded solutions.
+CRM aims to provide a flexible foundation for organisations to manage customer information, sales activities, workflows, approvals, and operational processes through configurable modules rather than hardcoded solutions.

 The long-term vision is to evolve the platform into a low-code ecosystem where business users can create forms, workflows, dashboards, permissions, and business applications with minimal technical involvement.